Wollivan/SquadronLeader/README.md

 "In modern aerobatics, an Immelmann turn (also known as a roll-off-the-top, or simply an Immelmann) is an aerobatic maneuver that results in level flight in the opposite direction at a higher altitude."

-Thanks to Ben for teaching me that this move has a name!
+Thanks to Ben for teaching me that this move has a name, and thanks Josh for finding Split S so the rules can match real life!

-### Immelmann after a kill

-This rule shows the true nature of the Immelmann turn, and also rewards aggressive tactics:

-- After a player knocks an enemy plane token out, they may add 3 Altitude to their token (or up to 3 if they already have 1, 2 or 3) and execute an Immelmann with the straight manuever template.
-- This is an optional maneuver, but must be done before the next attack happens.

 ### Ace Pilots rule